 The Linux Kernel

 The Linux kernel was chosen because it was proven to be stable and powerful.
 Linux has good memory management, process management and already build in with many other functions like TCP/IP networking which is necessary for an operating system (especially you need it to connect to data network on your mobile).

 For a new hardware mobile manufacturer, the first thing to do for building an Android platform is to build the device driver on the Linux kernel; there should be a lot of developers around who have the know-how to build the software stack from scratch or customize it from the available software.

 There were a lot of companies trying to build mobile phone operating system based on Linux kernel before Android did, but have not been very successful.

 Even Motorola and Nokia had released some mobile and internet devices which run on Linux operating system, but they were not very successful as well, like the Motorola A series phone started with A760.
-Nokia has an Internet Table device (N770) which was build using Linux operating system too.
+Nokia has an Internet Table device (N770) which was built using Linux operating system too.
 By technical point of view, Android using Java over Linux is a smart move.
-Both Java and Linux are proven technology, and provide portability for mobile application on Android platform.
+Both Java and Linux are proven the technology and provide portability for mobile application on Android platform.